Karun-A3E/Networking/Secured FTP/readme.md

 - Open 2 terminals
 - In each terminal, change directory into either client or server =>
-  > In one terminal, change directory to 'cd server'
+  > In one terminal, change directory to `cd server`
-  > In other terminal, change directory to 'cd client' -Run the 'server.py' in terminal that is in the server directory, by typing in : python server.py -After setting the server, run the client.py in the terminal in the client directory, by typing in client.py
+  > In other terminal, change directory to `cd client` -Run the 'server.py' in terminal that is in the server directory, by typing in : python server.py -After setting the server, run the client.py in the terminal in the client directory, by typing in client.py